spiral-project/ihatemoney/docs/api.rst

     -d 'name=yay&id=yay&password=yay&contact_email=yay@notmyidea.org'
     "yay"

-As you can see, the API returns the identifier of the project
+As you can see, the API returns the identifier of the project.

 Getting information about the project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~